-Most classic outdoor clothing you can buy is heat porous (Polartec 200 fleeces, Powerstretch, woolly jumpers) meaning that air held within its construction is not locked in, so convection (wind) will move this heat away into the atmosphere.
-By placing a windproof barrier over this clothing you effectively reduce outside air flow, greatly increasing your clothing’s heat stability and warmth.
+The most classic outdoor clothing you can buy is heat porous (Polartec 200 fleeces, Powerstretch, woolly jumpers) meaning that air held within its construction is not locked in, so convection (wind) will move this heat away into the atmosphere.
+By placing a windproof barrier over this clothing, you effectively reduce outside airflow, greatly increasing your clothing’s heat stability and warmth.
 As far I know there is no standard for windproofing.
 Does it deliver?
-A shell does this well and this is perhaps the role it fulfils most of the time for most users, keeping their insulation stable, along with repelling the odd shower.
-The question is, are they taking a sledge hammer to crack a nut?
+A shell does this well, and this is perhaps the role it fulfils most of the time for most users, keeping their insulation stable, along with repelling the odd shower.
+The question is, are they taking a sledgehammer to crack a nut?
 Do you need something with such a high level of waterproofing to do this job?
-In fact, as most users of wind resistant mid-layers know, using such layers means you don’t need to depend on your shell as much, saving it for the 10% of the time when a lighter top can’t cope.
+In fact, as most users of wind-resistant mid-layers know, using such layers means you don’t need to depend on your shell as much, saving it 10% of the time when a lighter top can’t cope.
 Doing this means that you can reduce the weight, bulk and price of your shell and perhaps even increase breathability in the process.

 A SHELL MUST BE BREATHABLE

-How much more breathable are these fabrics compared to non- breathables?
-Well I don’t believe most of the tests I see as they are based on lab testing, so a while back I decided to do my own little test.
-I took a non-breathable waterproof and an old breathable waterproof, cut them both in half and sewed them together.
+How much more breathable are these fabrics compared to non-breathable?
+Well, I don’t believe most of the tests I see as they are based on lab testing, so a while back, I decided to do my own little test.
+I took a non-breathable waterproof, and an old breathable waterproof cut them both in half and sewed them together.
 I then used this several times, on all occasions trying to dress accordingly to reduce the chance of sweating.
-The first thing was that the non-breathable side quickly became sweaty – although with good layers underneath this wasn’t too uncomfortable.
+The first thing was that the non-breathable side quickly became sweaty – although, with good layers underneath, this wasn’t too uncomfortable.
 The breathable layer stayed mainly dry when not active, but once I began to move some moisture did appear, but again wearing the right clothing underneath made this bearable.
 The big difference was that the breathable side would eventually dry out, as the warm but damp insulation dried and pushed the moisture out of the shell.
-The nonbreathable side on the other hand held the moisture in the fabric and it was only able to dry out when taken off.
+The nonbreathable side, on the other hand, held the moisture in the fabric and it was only able to dry out when taken off.
 This test showed that the breathable side was only perhaps 20% more breathable, but this was offset by the fact that this breathability gave the fabric the ability to bail out the sweat – which is vital for extended wear.
 But how big a problem is this?